A visual programming language

 - Robotix Education, who greatly supports Catrobat in many ways!

-- Samsung, who sponsored the Coding-for-Kids Roadshow in 2016 and sponsored the
+- Samsung, who sponsored the Coding-for-Kids Roadshow in 2016 and 2017, and sponsored the

 Galaxy Game Jam we conducted in 2016.